Blothorn/FTD/WeaponGuidance/STPG.md

 + `ProxRadius`: The distance from the target at which a missile will be manually detonated.
 + `SecantInterval` (optional): `Time -> Int`.
 The number of ticks over which to average velocity as a function of the time to target.
 This should usually converge to (0,0); higher values provide more smoothing but are slower to react to changes in direction.
 Defaults to a sensible value if nil (`math.ceil(40*ttt)`).
 + `TransceiverIndices`: The indices of the attached Lua transceivers.
 These will be wrong if low indices are damaged, but until `GetLuaTransceiverInfo` is fixed I cannot do anything about that. nil controls none; `'all'` controls all extant transceivers.

+# Implementation notes
+Target prediction uses secant approximations to estimate future target velocity and then uses the law of cosines to calculate an intercept point (finding the time that solves for a triangle given distance to target, angle (from the target's perspective) between the missile or launch point and the target's velocity, and target and projectile speeds).

+The `flag` global variable  and the `.Flag` fields in `Targets` and `Missiles` implement a rudimentary tracing garbage collection.
+A GC cycle includes missile targeting in one tick (setting the flag for living missiles and active missile targets), calculation of target list priority targets in the next generation (flagging those targets), and finishes with deleting entries whose flag has not been set that cycle and flipping the flag.
+If replacing the missile guidance code, be sure to set the flag for whatever entries in those tables you want to persist.